marcinmendyk/Dataworkshop_NLP_Fake_Det/README.md

 # Fake-News-Detector
-First edition of the NLP course competition organized by DataWorkshop.
-Top 2
+Hake news detector made as part of a course conducted by Dataworkshop